tigertop/arkoc.github.io/_posts/2016-10-11-IdentityServer3-with-Custom-Grant-flow-and-WIndows-Authentication.md

 Afther that we need our `Startup.cs` to configure our web app and `IdentityServer3`.
 Right Click On Project > Add > OWIN Startup Class.

+Don't forget to Enable SSL fom Properties Menu (F4) and configure ProjectURL in Project Properties Web Tab.

+### 2. Create client for `IdntSrv` with `Flows.Other` and `AllowedCustomGrantTypes: "windows"`

 I will not go deeper for configuring IdentityServer3 basics.
 Read more about basics of configuring IdentityServer3 in [official documentation](https://identityserver.github.io/Documentation/docsv2/configuration/overview.html)